Annytomica/memory_game/README.md

 The game area floats above the background image.
 The features use the colour palette drawn from the background image providing a visual flow and link.

 The game area has four main sections:
 1. The header - where the game starts.
-Besides the logo and title, the instructions modal, the game clock and the start button are the key game features in this section.
+Besides the logo and title, the instructions modal, game clock and the start button are the key game features in this section.
 2. The hidden animal cards - on larger screens they are displayed as a row of four cards, on tablet and mobile they stack 2x2.
-The default icon displayed is a ?, once an animal is matched it gets a thick orange boarder and is locked so the animal icon no longer reverts to a question mark.
+The default icon displayed is a ?.
+Once an animal is matched the card gets a thick orange boarder and is locked so the animal icon no longer reverts to a question mark.

 ![game area desktop](assets/readme/game-view_large-screen.png)

-3. The message area - where match, no match and final game over messages are displayed dynamically as the game is played.
+3. The message area - where match, no match and final game over congratulations messages are displayed dynamically as the game is played.
-4. The active game card stack - on larger screens there is an image of a stack of cards.
-On mobile this stack disapears to avoid cluttering the game area.
+4. The active game card stack - The active card is displayed beside an image of stacked cards on larger screens.
+On mobile devices the stack image disapears to avoid cluttering the game area.

 ![game area mobile](assets/readme/game-view_mobile.png)